Scarlet fever is an infection which produces a sore throat , fever, and a specific rash.

 Scarlet fever is caused by specific bacteria.
 The bacteria produces a toxin that causes a rash.
 Scarlet fever usually develops in conjunction with strep throat .

-Factors that increase your risk of getting scarlet fever include:
+Factors that may increase your chance of scarlet fever include:

 Symptoms may include:

 In rare cases, untreated strep throat infection may cause:

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 The doctor may diagnose scarlet fever by the specific rash.
 Confirmation of scarlet fever can be done with a throat swab or rapid strep antigen detection test.

 The infection that causes scarlet fever can be treated with antibiotics.
 It is important to take all the prescribed medication.
 Doing so will prevent scarlet fever from returning, and also prevent complications.